 - Improve the refinery’s energy efficiency

 To help recover valuable oil from the bottom of the tank, and which also helps in reducing the time needed for cleaning, tank cleaning additives are available.
-To clean crude and other hydrocarbon storage tanks specialized manpower and equipment are needed.
+However, to clean crude and other hydrocarbon storage tanks, a specialized workforce and equipment are needed.